marisarpo/horizons-week02/day1/1_landing_page/README.md

 Note that spacing can be specified in a variety of ways in CSS.
 You can specify a number followed by "px", which refers to an absolute number of pixels.
 You can also use "em" instead of "px", where "1em" is equal to the font size (in pixels) applied to the element.
-See [cssdocs][the full list of CSS units] if you're curious.
+See [the full list of CSS units][cssdocs] if you're curious.

 Reload again to see your changes.
 Congrats on finishing Phase 1!